 The Zukunftsamt der Arbeit provides space for experimentation and conversation - to foster participatory processes in creative practices around our possible future understanding of work.

 We have been working very hard for a long time not to have to work any more.
 And now we are faced with the dilemma of having no work any more.
 But why is that a problem?
-The loss of jobs is a natural consequence of rapid technological progress over the past decades.
-But the fear of lacking a job in the classical sense has a lot to do with our political culture, our economic system and our cultural values surrounding work.
+We often forget that the loss of jobs is a natural consequence of rapid technological progress over the past decades.
+But the fear of lacking a job is real.
+This has a lot to do with our political culture, our economic system and our cultural values surrounding work.
 What can work possibly mean if it is not a political promise, an economic necessity or a proof of productivity anymore?

 In our different kind of office the audience is invited to say a solemn farewell to unloved professions and to decide democratically which ones they wouldn’t want to be vanished from humans hands.
 In collective investigations the uncertainties surrounding the implications of automation and digitisation are approached in many small and experiential steps.

 How do we deal with the very expectable rising numbers in unemployment?
 Could we simultaneously meet the demographic shift and face global challenges such as climate change?
 How much further can the economy grow?

 In imaginary explorations, unprecedented job profiles, extraordinary services and novel products emerged - ideas that do not only tell stories of survival, but of thrival!

 A supporting programme of workshops, guided tours and a panel discussion accompanied the two weeks of the exhibition.
 Visit the project website werschafftdiearbeit.at to get a deeper glimpse of the project!